 The study was carried out in the Bikaner district of Rajasthan, selected for its pivotal role in chickpea production within the state.
 Bikaner, known for its arid climate and sandy soils, presents unique challenges for agriculture, particularly in terms of water availability and soil fertility.
 These conditions make it an ideal location for evaluating the effectiveness of agricultural interventions such as the Cluster Front Line Demonstration (CFLD) program, which aims to introduce innovative farming practices and technologies to improve crop yields.
 The research specifically targeted Krishi Vigyan Kendra (KVK) Bikaner-I, which has been more active in implementing CFLD programs compared to its counterpart, KVK Bikaner-II, particularly during the period from 2016 to 2020.
-The study was conducted in two tehsils of the district—Bikaner and Kolayat—chosen for their higher concentration of CFLD participants.
+The study was conducted in two tehsils of the district namelyBikaner and Kolayat which were chosen for their higher concentration of CFLD participants.
 These areas were selected to capture a comprehensive view of the program’s reach and impact on local farming practices.

-A total of 200 farmers were surveyed for the study, including 100 farmers who had benefited from the CFLD initiatives and received hands-on training, and another 100 farmers who had been engaged in chickpea cultivation for at least five years but had no exposure to the CFLD program.
+A total of 200 farmers were surveyed for the study, including 100 farmers who had benefited from the CFLD initiatives and training, and another 100 farmers who had been engaged in chickpea cultivation for at least five years but had no exposure to the CFLD program.
 To ensure a representative sample, the farmers were selected using proportionate random sampling from the two tehsils.
 Structured interviews were conducted to collect detailed data on the farming practices, challenges, and outcomes of both groups.
 The primary aim of the study was to assess how the extension services provided through CFLD influenced farmers' knowledge, technology adoption, and chickpea production practices, with a focus on understanding the effectiveness of these interventions in a resource-constrained environment like Bikaner.
 This approach allowed for a comparative analysis between the beneficiaries of the CFLD program and non-beneficiaries, providing valuable insights into the impact of agricultural innovations on improving productivity and sustainability in arid regions.

 3. RESULTS AND DISCUSSION

 The profile of the farmers’ personal, social, and economic characteristics reveals a cohort of mid‐career cultivators with sufficient land resources but limited formal social engagement.
 With an average age of 49.5 years (SD = 4.8), the group is largely composed of experienced adults well past entry‐level, positioning them to combine traditional knowledge with new practices.
-Their average caste code of 3.4 (SD = 1.1)—on a scale reflecting the predominance of OBC and SC categories—corroborates the heavy representation of socially disadvantaged groups in the sample.
+Their average caste code of 3.4 (SD = 1.1)—on a scale reflecting the predominance of OBC and SC categoriescorroborates the heavy representation of socially disadvantaged groups in the sample.
 Educational attainment averaged 7.5 years (SD = 2.06), indicating most have completed primary to lower secondary schooling.
 Yet social participation was low (mean = 0.89 on a 0–2 scale; SD = 0.14), reflecting that fewer than half engage actively in formal organizations.
 Economically, the average occupation score of 4.2 (SD = 0.25) suggests a stable reliance on farming as the primary livelihood, while a mean landholding of 5.45 ha (SD = 1.38) places them firmly in the semi‐medium to medium‐sized category.
 Finally, with an irrigation‐source score of 2.1 (SD = 0.59 on a 1–3 scale), most farmers draw water from both canals and groundwater, smoothing seasonal variability but also indicating dependence on multiple infrastructure systems.

 Fig. 1 Mean and Standard Deviation of Farmers Attributes